 Budget Transportation to Monaco

-Bus 100 travels along the French Riviera between Nice and Menton, cutting right through Monaco.
-This will give you plenty of opportunities to connect with cheaper accommodation while still being within a comfortable day trip journey from Monaco.
+Bus #100 travels along the French Riviera between Nice and Menton, cutting right through Monaco.
+This offers many opportunities for cheaper accommodations while still allowing you to be within a comfortable day trip travel journey from Monaco.

-In fact, riding Bus 100 its entire route is a budget-friendly tourist attraction in and of itself.
+Monaco aside, riding the entire route of bus #100 is a budget-friendly tourist attraction in and of itself.

 And for only 3 euros round trip to Monaco, the bus price is unbeatable.
 When traveling from Nice to Monaco, the trip takes about 30 minutes.
 You can purchase your ticket onboard.

 Travel Tip: Don’t take the Monaco Express 100x bus.
-It skips the Mediterranean route and wouldn’t save you much time.
+It skips the Mediterranean route and doesn’t save much time.

-I recommend checking Moovit for up-to-date information on bus stops and timetables on the route from Nice – Monaco – Menton.
+I recommend checking Moovit for up-to-date information on bus stops and timetables on the Nice – Monaco – Menton route.